Game-Dev-Project-D-A-Y/Soldiers-and-enemies/README.md

 ## How to PLAY ?

+* arrows & mouse - movement
-* Q - to throw grenade
+* Q - throw a grenade
-* SPACE - speed up
+* SPACE - sprint
-* E - to turnON/TeurnOFF the light
+* E - turnON/TurnOFF the light

 ### We chose to do the following: